solo-io/supergloo/docs/content/concepts/_index.md

 ![Service Mesh Hub Architecture]({{% versioned_link_path fromRoot="/img/mesh-networking.png" %}})

-If users create a `TrafficPolicy` or `AccessControlPolicy` for Service Mesh Hub, the `mesh-networking` component will automatically translate those to the underlying mesh-specific resources.
+If users create a `TrafficPolicy` or `AccessPolicy` for Service Mesh Hub, the `mesh-networking` component will automatically translate those to the underlying mesh-specific resources.
 Again, for Istio, this would be `VirtualService`, `DesttinationRule`, and `AuthorizationPolicy` resources.

 As opposed to the pull model of the mesh-discovery components, the mesh-networking components of Service Mesh Hub push changes down to the managed service meshes in each registered cluster.
 The configuration used by the control plane of each service mesh will be updated in real-time as changes are pushed from Service Mesh Hub.
 Many service mesh proxies, like Envoy, rely on a polling mechanism between the control plane and the proxy instances.
 Therefore, any changes pushed from Service Mesh Hub will be contingent on the polling cycle for the service mesh proxy instances.